opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 parent: Command reference
 ---

-# execute_test
+# execute-test

-Whether you're using preconfigured [OpenSearch Benchmark workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) or a [custom workload]({{site.url}}{{site.baseurl}}/benchmark/creating-a-custom-workload/), use the `execute-test` command to gather data about the performance of your OpenSearch cluster according the selected workload.
+Whether you're using the included [OpenSearch Benchmark workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) or a [custom workload]({{site.url}}{{site.baseurl}}/benchmark/creating-a-custom-workload/), use the `execute-test` command to gather data about the performance of your OpenSearch cluster according the selected workload.

 ## Usage